 Siri…The Math Genius – Don’t know about your kids, but ours LOVE to ask Siri questions!
 Help them work on speaking clearly and at an adequate rate as they ask Siri some math questions and record her answers.

-Also, download this game here: Roll & Read (both color and black & white versions in same download) This download includes three different roll and read games, focusing on the first 300 Fry words.
+Download this game here: Roll & Read (both color and black & white versions in same download) This download includes three different roll and read games They focus on the first 300 Fry words.
 Students roll a die, read a sentence from the correct column and check the box.
-You may choose to have students complete as an individual task or give students different color markers and take turns.
+Students can complete as an individual task or give students different color markers and take turns.

-You can download the free fluency resources as described above here:
+You can download the free reading fluency activities here:

 Another engaging and effective way to give your students practice with reading fluency is to read various Reader’s Theater scripts with your students.
 There are so many great ones that can be found.
 Here are some links to a few resources that you can buy on Amazon (contains affiliate links):